 Where’s the line?

-When constructing coherent worlds there isn’t one.
+Because suspension of disbelief is tied to the underlying logic of your world, there’s no single rule that will fit every author.
 As long as the events and characters of your story are consistent to the narrative rules you’ve established, your readers will be along for the ride.

-1. Relying on the unlikely
+1. Relying on the improbable

 2. Changing the rules